clulab/nlp-reading-group/candidate_papers_spring2016.md

 (7 pages) A significant limitation of neural networks is that the represen- tations they learn are usually incomprehensible to humans.
 We present a novel algorithm, TREPAN, for extracting comprehensible, symbolic representations from trained neural networks.
 Our algo- rithm uses queries to induce a decision tree that approximates the concept represented by a given network.
 Our experiments demon- strate that TREPAN is able to produce decision trees that maintain a high level of fidelity to their respective networks while being com- prehensible and accurate.
 Unlike previous work in this area, our algorithm is general in its applicability and scales well to large net- works and problems with high-dimensional input spaces.

-## sense2vec - A Fast and Accurate Method for Word Sense Disambiguation In Neural Word Embeddings
+## sense2vec - A Fast and Accurate Method for Word Sense Disambiguation In Neural Word Embeddings - GUS
 http://arxiv.org/pdf/1511.06388v1.pdf

 (7 pages) Neural word representations have proven useful in Natural Language Processing (NLP) tasks due to their ability to efficiently model complex semantic and syntactic word relationships.
 However, most techniques model only one representation per word, despite the fact that a single word can have multiple meanings or "senses".
 Some techniques model words by using multiple vectors that are clustered based on context.
 However, recent neural approaches rarely focus on the application to a consuming NLP algorithm.
 Furthermore, the training process of recent word-sense models is expensive relative to single-sense embedding processes.
 This paper presents a novel approach which addresses these concerns by modeling multiple embeddings for each word based on supervised disambiguation, which provides a fast and accurate way for a consuming NLP model to select a sense-disambiguated embedding.
 We demonstrate that these embeddings can disambiguate both contrastive senses such as nominal and verbal senses as well as nuanced senses such as sarcasm.
 We further evaluate Part-of-Speech disambiguated embeddings on neural dependency parsing, yielding a greater than 8% average error reduction in unlabeled attachment scores across 6 languages.